 Use a Blue Phone

 Campus Security has installed 40 Blue Phones in strategic locations around campus.
-If you’re near a phone and find yourself in an unsafe situation (for example, if you feel harassed or see a crime in progress), use a Blue Phone to be directly connected to a security officer.
+Look for blue-coloured poles with the word 'Assistance' printed across.
+If you’re near a phone and find yourself in an unsafe situation (for example, if you feel harassed or see a crime in progress), use a Blue Phone to talk to a Campus Security Officer directly.

 In the event of an emergency or if you feel in danger, call 911 immediately.